noahscantron/Springboard/Capstone Projects/Capstone_2_WalmartSalesForecasting/README.md

 ## The Final Results
 The final refinement RSCV’d over the hyperparameters criterion, max_depth, and min_impurity_decrease, finding the best parameters of 0.1, 119, and friedman_mse respectively after 100 candidates (5-fold CV).
 On the training data the best MAE was 0.0936.
 All while only taking 38 minutes on my machine.

-Finally, the final model’s MAE of predictions against the test set was 0.0863.
+**Finally, the final model’s MAE of predictions against the test set was 0.0863.**

 ![](./Visualizations/Final_Results_Visualized.png)

-<center>*Since the testing data spans many stores, departments, years, and is randomized this is my best approximation of how to visualize truth vs. predictions*</center>
+*Since the testing data spans many stores, departments, years, and is randomized this is my best approximation of how to visualize truth vs. predictions*